Kalyvara/NXTheme-CHROMA/README.md

 ## Theme editing

-This repository contains the themes' source code as well as their assets.
-Before anything else, [check out the documentation](https://layoutdocs.themezer.net/) to learn more about editing layouts.
-Additionally, a wiki that explicits the specifics of those themes *might* be published at some point.

-Now, please note that CHROMA involves very intricate layouts as they massively rely on animations and convenient re-use of pre-existing UI elements (which is often the case with my NXTheme releases).
+Please note that CHROMA involves very intricate layouts as they massively rely on animations and convenient re-use of pre-existing UI elements (which is often the case with my NXTheme releases).
 You will most likely have a hard time to tweak those themes without breaking something.
 Also, most colors are dynamically handled (through animations) so making color changes isn't as straightforward as editing hex values within the JSON files.
 In fact, you will absolutely need Layout Editor for most of the UI.

 ## Known issues